laimison/tariff/README.md

 For Redhat:
 `sudo yum install ruby`

-Make sure you have executed `bundle install` from project's directory to get all required gems installed
+You may need to execute `bundle install` from project's directory to get RSpec tool for unit tests and rubocop tool for styling.

 ## Installation